perryprog/JMBlog/rules.md

 #### General
 - We do not tolerate harassment.
 Harassment includes, but is not limited to:
-  - offensive or discriminatory comments, pictures or videos related to:
+  - offensive or discriminatory comments, pictures, or videos related to:
-    - gender (including identity, history or expression)
+    - gender (including identity, history, or expression)
     - sexual orientation
     - disability
     - physical appearance